 - Architectural designs.

 Courts interpret these categories broadly.
-For example, the computer code of a program is considered a literary work although only the most passionate programmer enjoys reading thousands of lines of code.
+For example, the Copyright Office considers the computer code of a program a literary work.

 Do I Need A © Notice On My Copyrighted Work?